Create a Personal Forensics Lab Part 5: The Windows 7 Workstations

 Enter the Computer Name and Domain, then click OK:

-A success dialogue should appear:
+If everything is configured correctly, a success dialogue should appear:

 Extra Credit